 When to see a podiatrist for cracked heels

 You can usually treat your cracked heels at home, but some situations call for a podiatrist’s care.
 Elderly people who develop severe cracks should seek medical attention to prevent ulcers or bedsores from forming.
 We recommend that you see your podiatrist or doctor if your heels crack and: you are diabetic, have impaired circulation or an autoimmune disorder, or suffer from skin conditions.
 If you are in good health but home treatment does not heal the cracks or your feet bleed, make an appointment with a foot specialist.

-Meet Urea cream!
-If you’ve been looking for a way to soothe your cracked heels this season, we recommend you choose softer feet with this not-so-secret product!
-Urea is not just a great compound found in facial moisturisers and anti-aging creams but it’s also an excellent solution to cracked heels.
+Are you looking for a way to heal your cracked heels fast?
+Meet the Urea cream!
+For soft and soothed cracked heels this season, we recommend you choose smoother feet with this not-so-secret product!
+Urea is not just a great compound found in facial moisturisers and anti-aging creams, but it’s also an excellent solution for cracked heels.

 Strengthen skins barriers: Urea keeps the skin’s barrier strong and healthy by renewing and regenerating skin cells.
 A strong skin barrier can keep out potential irritants.